Classification of Histopathology Slides with Persistent Homology Convolutions: Experiments

 Extended persistence is then computed using either the entire simplex tree or locally with PHC.
 In the case of PHC, the region $U$ was chosen to be a square window of size $32 \times 32$.
 We fix the stride to $32$ as this yielded the best results.
 The final persistence data was then vectorized into a persistence image.
 There are various resolution sizes that could be chosen for persistence image $\mathbf{I}_{n\times n}(z)$.
 Performance was consistent for any so $n=20$ was fixed.

-The output PHC data of a single image is a 3-dimensional tensor of the form $(256, 20, 20)$ which corresponds to $256$ persistence images (one at each locality) of resolution $20 \times 20$.
+The output PHC data of a single image is a 3-dimensional array of the form $(256, 400, 1)$ which corresponds to $256$ persistence images, one at each locality, with resolution $20 \times 20$.
+Convolutions act on the array by comparing the entries of each topological summary from a particular locality with those of its neighbors.
+This enables the model to learn spatial similarities and multiscale patterns in the topology as the receptive field increases in subsequent convolution layers.

-All persistence-based computations are performed using the computational topology library GUDHI \cite{gudhi:urm}.
+All persistence-based computations are performed using the computational topology library GUDHI \citep{gudhi:urm}.
 Our pipeline is visually summarized in Figure \ref{fig:pc_pipeline}.
-In its current form, most of the PHC data generation is a separate preprocessing step applied on the image data outside of the training cycle except for the optimizing the weights of $k(x,y)$.
+In its current form, most of the PHC data generation is a separate preprocessing step applied on the image data outside of the training cycle except for the optimizing the weights of $\mathbf{K}$.
 Further optimization can be performed on the parameter space which we plan to expand upon in future work, but is outside the scope of this study.